SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 for readers acceptable.

 Since 2025, all videos are transcoded by the Research Catalogue itself using our own local transcoder.
-In very rare cases, were the local transcoder cannot handle a rare file format, we may rely on a backup external transcoder (Zencoder).
+In very rare cases, where the local transcoder cannot handle a rare file format, we may rely on a backup external transcoder (Zencoder).